open-eid/libcdoc/doc/intro.md

 ## Key Features

+- **Cross-Platform Support:** The library is compatible with Windows, macOS, and Linux for desktop environments, as well as iOS and Android for mobile platforms.
-- **Support for CDoc Versions:** Handles CDoc 1.0 and 1.1 formats ([CDoc 1.0](https://www.id.ee/wp-content/uploads/2020/02/SK-CDOC-1.0-20120625_EN.pdf),
-[CDoc 1.1](https://www.ria.ee/sites/default/files/content-editors/EID/cdoc.pdf)) as well as CDoc 2.0 ([CDoc 2.0 Specification](https://open-eid.github.io/CDOC2/1.1/)).
+- **Support for CDoc Versions:** Handles CDoc 1.0 and 1.1 formats ([CDoc 1.0](https://www.id.ee/wp-content/uploads/2020/02/SK-CDOC-1.0-20120625_EN.pdf), [CDoc 1.1](https://www.ria.ee/sites/default/files/content-editors/EID/cdoc.pdf)) as well as CDoc 2.0 ([CDoc 2.0 Specification](https://open-eid.github.io/CDOC2/1.1/)).
 - **Future-Proof Design:** Includes support for workflows based on current and upcoming standard changes ([CDoc 2.0 Draft](https://open-eid.github.io/CDOC2/2.0-Draft/)), ensuring compatibility with evolving requirements.
 - **Encryption Support:** Provides functionality for encrypting and decrypting documents securely, including both online and offline decryption workflows.

-- **Extended Encryption Schemes:** Supports password-based encryption/decryption schemes, Smart-ID/Mobile-ID based encryption and decryption, as well as
-ID-card/smart-card encryption and other additional hardware security tokens.
+- **Extended Encryption Schemes:** Supports password-based encryption/decryption schemes, Smart-ID/Mobile-ID based encryption and decryption, as well as ID-card/smart-card encryption and other additional hardware security tokens.
+- **Multi-Recipient Encryption:** Supports encrypting files for multiple recipients using various encryption methods, including public key, password-based, and hardware token-based schemes.
 - **Integration with eID Systems:** Can be used alongside other components in the Estonian ID-card infrastructure, although it does not handle digital signatures.
+- **Multi-Language Support:** The library is written in C++ and provides Java and C# bindings using SWIG, enabling cross-platform usage in various programming environments.
+- **Command-Line Tool:** Includes the `cdoc-tool` utility for encrypting, decrypting, and managing CDoc containers via the command line, refer to the [Tool](tool.md) document.

 ## Use Cases